TWBug/GoldCardHenge/content/why-taiwan/how-to-choose-professional-networking-events-in-taipei.en.md

 From general purposed to specific-function website, there are some website you could find events and activities in Taiwan.

-* General one:
+* General:

 Eventbrite - A useful platform to check what in-person and online professional and social events are out there in Taipei, or any other city in Taiwan.

 Meetup - Another useful platform to survey general professional and social networking events in Taipei.

-* Profession networking:
+* Professional Networking:

 Linkedin Groups - You will find a wide array of Taiwan-focused groups on LinkedIn (some more active than others).
 Take your pick and find some interesting connections!

-* Local communities:
+* Local Communities:

 InterNations - A community platform that promotes more informal and fun events to get to know the local professional community.